ezpaarse-project/ezpaarse-middlewares/ip-to-abesid/README.md

 ### curl

-You can use ip-to-abes for an enrichment process with curl like this:
+You can use ip-to-abesid for an enrichment process with curl like this:

 ```bash
 curl -X POST -v http://localhost:59599 \